jurepustos/lograc-project-2022/README.md

 ## Compatible compositions

 While state monads cannot be described as compatible compositions of reader and writer monads, update monads are exactly that. **Compatible composition** of two monads is described in file `CompatibleComposition.agda`.
-Distributive law of one monad over other is defined in `DistributiveLaw.agda`.
+Distributive law of one monad over other is also defined there.

-The idea is, that functor of the update monad is exactly a composition of functors of reader and writer monads.
+The idea is that functor of the update monad is exactly a composition of functors of reader and writer monads.
 Distributive law of the writer monad over reader monad defines the right action for the update monad.
-This stil has to be implemented.

 ## Next steps